LGBT Health (journal)

-LGBT Health is a bimonthly peer-reviewed academic journal covering healthcare as it relates to LGBTQ people.
-It was established in 2014 and is published by Mary Ann Liebert, Inc. The editor-in-chief is William Byne (Icahn School of Medicine at Mount Sinai).
-According to the Journal Citation Reports, the journal has a 2023 impact factor of 3.9.
+LGBT Health is a bimonthly peer-reviewed medical journal covering healthcare as it relates to LGBTQ people.
+It was established in 2014 and is published by Mary Ann Liebert, Inc. The current interim editor-in-chief is Carl G. Streed (Boston University School of Medicine).
+The previous editor-in-chief was William Byne (Columbia University).
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 3.1.